-Use of improper tires on this UTV, or operation of this UTV with improper or uneven tire pressure, may cause a loss of control, and increases the risk of an accident.
+Use of improper tires on this UTV, or operation of this UTV with improper or uneven tier pressure, may cause loss of control, and increases the risk of an accident.

-Always use the size and type of tires specified in the Owner's Manual for this vehicle.
+Always use the size and type ties specified in the Owner's Manual for this vehicle.

-Always maintain proper tire pressure as described in this Owner's Manual.
+Always maintain proper tire pressure a described in the Owner's Manual.